Argee88/devdocs/source/developers-guide/controller/index.md

 * Enlight_Controller_Action_PostDispatchSecure

 As you can see, some events are more specific regarding the called module / controller than others.
-Basically this will allow you to e.g. register to a PreDispatch event, no matter if it is emitted in the frontend, backend, api or widget module.
+Basically this will allow you to register for example to a PreDispatch event, no matter if it is emitted in the frontend, backend, api or widget module.
 In the same way, you can register to all PreDispatch events in the frontend module using the `Enlight_Controller_Action_PreDispatch_Frontend` event.
 The same applies to the `PostDispatchSecure` events.

-In the callback method of your event, you have complete access to the original controller, so that you can e.g. modify the view or some input parameters:
+In the callback method of your event, you have complete access to the original controller, so that you can modify the view or some input parameters: